 History of Origin

 It is widely known that flat roofs are an on-going issue within the UK, despite countless advances in technology.
 When considering existing problems associated with flat roofing and the potential degradation of the roof when open and exposed to the adverse UK elements, it is paramount to resolve these issues by removing likely causes.
-This most commonly means preventing water from damaging the roof further by getting the water off the roof quickly, which is most effectively actioned through the introduction of a low-cost roof conversion system.
+This most commonly means preventing water from damaging the roof further by getting the water off the roof quickly, thus avoiding the horror stories we have witnessed and heard like over 60 tonnes of water pooling on flat roofs and roofs collapsing under this kind of pressure, which is most effectively avoided through the introduction of a low-cost roof conversion system.

 Britframe offers the most cost-effective system in the UK marketplace, backed by decades of knowledge and experience, offering clients a range of solutions to overcome the most troublesome issues.